daniel-apolinario/microservices-graph/EXPERIMENT.md

 ## Experimental Results

 Firstly, we analyze the general behavior of the metrics.
 For each scenario, we grouped the metric values of all replications, and we calculated the mean values for each release as they are independent.
-Figure below shows the plot of the four metrics for the scenario using graphs of medium size as an example of how we can get a visual sense of the metrics with most evident upward or downward trends.
+Figure [below](#contingency-tables-for-medium-graphs-scenario) shows the plot of the four metrics for the scenario using graphs of medium size as an example of how we can get a visual sense of the metrics with most evident upward or downward trends.

+##### Contingency Tables for Medium Graphs Scenario
 <p align="center">
      <img src="https://github.com/daniel-apolinario/microservices-graph/blob/master/BA-MEDIUM-METRICS.png"/>
 </p>